Introduction about OneDrive

 OneDrive (formerly SkyDrive) is an online cloud storage service provided by Microsoft, which gives each Microsoft account user 5GB of free storage space and multiple options for upgrades.
 OneDrive integrates with Windows 10 to be the default location for saving files, photos, and other documents and keeps all your files backed up, protected, synced, and accessible across multiple devices such as Mac, iPhone, and Android.
+Now that the 3-2-1 backup strategy is becoming more popular, OneDrive has also been chosen by many users for its outstanding performance.

 ☛Backing up files to OneDrive is a good way to prevent your data from accidentally losing due to hardware failure, malware attack, and any other unexpected things.
 If any bad thing happens, you can recover files from OneDrive.